 Copyright © 2008 by Kim Kautzer.
 All rights reserved.

-Looking for a more structured program to incorporate writing writing across the curriculum?
-WriteShop lessons can help your teens learn important writing skills while offering flexibility of topics.
+Looking for a more structured program to incorporate writing writing across the curriculum with teens?
+WriteShop lessons can help middle and high school students learn important writing skills while offering flexibility of topics.
 Visit our website at writeshop.com to learn more!